Hand Crank Generator rev. 4

 Hand crank dynamo

-A robust hand crank that spits out power in the roughly 12 Volt / 20 Watt range so the step down converter can condition and reduce it to 5V.
-Something like the link below.
-These appear to be widely available at low cost on Ebay and many other vendors.
-Make sure to buy one with a crank, as there doesn't appear to be an easy way to make and attach one short of doing difficult metalwork.
+A robust hand crank that spits out power in the roughly 12 Volt / 20 Watt range.
+The ones shown below appear to be widely available at low cost on Ebay and many other vendors.
+Make sure to buy one that includes a crank arm, as there doesn't appear to be an easy way to make and attach one short of doing difficult metalwork.

 Vendors: - Aliexpress - EBay Buying a hand crank dynamo online.